pikvm/pikvm/docs/tailscale.md

 !!! warning "Do not update Tailscale if you don't have access to PiKVM without VPN"
     Unfortunately, sometimes, updating the Tailscale client can cause problems due to breaking changes.
+    These are compatibility issues on the Tailscale side.
     Remember this when updating.